I talked about starting a personal blog at an internal study group!

 - Reduce the resources you need to manage

-Since I will be running it personally, I want to keep running costs as low as possible and
+Since I'll be running it myself, I want to keep running costs as low as possible, and

-also reduce the resources I need to manage (networks and servers) as much as possible.
+I also want to minimize the resources I need to manage (network and servers).

-Also, to be honest, I don't need extreme redundancy or availability, so
+Also, we don't really need extreme redundancy or availability, so

-I don't particularly manage it, but it works reasonably well, and if it stops due to a problem, then there's nothing I can do about it.
+we don't do much management, but it works reasonably well, and if it stops due to a failure, then so be it.

 What we devised to launch